Sephardic Studies Digital Collection

 “Tell me what you read, and I will tell you what you think.”
 (Ladino Proverb)

-As the last generation of native Ladino speakers leaves us, and the present generations no longer have immediate access to their literary and linguistic heritage, we face a major turning point and a choice: relegate to oblivion the language and the world it represents or make a concerted effort to collect, preserve, and disseminate that legacy for future generations, students, and scholars around the world.
+Since their expulsion from Spain in 1492, Sephardic Jews have produced a vast literature — religious and secular, philosophical and fictitious, political and poetic — that provide insight into their worldview in their own language, known as Ladino (Judeo-Spanish or Judezmo).
+Bibliographers estimate that Sephardic Jews published approximately 4,000 books and 380 newspapers in Ladino from the 16th to the 20th centuries.
+Yet until now, the written record of the experiences, anxieties and aspirations of Sephardic Jews remain dispersed and largely shrouded in mystery.
+As the last generation of native Ladino speakers leaves us, and the present generations no longer have immediate access to their literary and linguistic heritage, we face a major turning point and a choice: relegate to oblivion the language and the world it represents, or make a concerted effort to collect, preserve, and disseminate that legacy for future generations, students, and scholars around the world.

 - Sarah Abrevaya Stein, Maurice Amado Chair in Sephardic Studies, UCLA

-David Bunis, Chair of the Ladino Studies Program at Hebrew University in Jerusalem
+- David Bunis, Chair of the Ladino Studies Program at Hebrew University in Jerusalem

-Karen Gerson Sarhon, Director of the Ottoman Turkish Sephardic Research Center in Istanbul
+- Karen Gerson Sarhon, Director of the Ottoman Turkish Sephardic Research Center in Istanbul

-Eliezer Papo, Chair of the Ladino Studies Institute at Ben Gurion University of the Negev
+- Eliezer Papo, Chair of the Ladino Studies Institute at Ben Gurion University of the Negev

-Julia Phillips Cohen, Professor of History and Sephardic Studies, Vanderbilt University
+- Julia Phillips Cohen, Professor of History and Sephardic Studies, Vanderbilt University

-Aron Rodrigue, Charles Michael Chair in Jewish History and Culture, Stanford University
+- Aron Rodrigue, Charles Michael Chair in Jewish History and Culture, Stanford University